• Skip to primary navigation

 Shells:

-• Roll: Divide the dough into 12 pieces and form little balls.
+• Roll pastry: Divide the dough into 12 pieces and form little balls.
 Roll each ball on a lightly floured surface into circles slightly larger than the tart pans.

-• Line: Carefully press each dough circle down into the tart pan to line its bottom and sides, then cut out the excess.
+• Line the tins: Carefully press each dough circle down into the tart pan to line its bottom and sides, then cut out the excess.
 Poke the bottom with a fork.
 Place the tart forms on a baking tray.

-• Bake for about 10 minutes or until the pastry is lightly golden.
+• Bake the shells for about 10 minutes or until the pastry is lightly golden.
 Leave to cool slightly in the pans.

 • Fill each pastry shell with the filling.
 Whisk the egg yolk and the milk in a small bowl and brush each Hokkaido cheese tart with the mixture.

-• Bake: Place the tray with the tarts in the hot oven and bake for another 5-8 minutes until the filling turns very golden with a few darker spots here and there.
+• Bake cheese tarts: Place the tray with the tarts in the hot oven and bake for another 5-8 minutes until the filling turns very golden with a few darker spots here and there.

-• Cool: Remove the tray from the oven and allow the cheese tarts to cool slightly before serving.
+• Cool the tarts: Remove the tray from the oven and allow the cheese tarts to cool slightly before serving.

 Notes

-2. To make the bain-marie, I place the bowl with the ingredients on a pot with water.
+3. To make the bain-marie, I place the bowl with the ingredients in a pot with water.
 The water should not touch the bottom of the bowl.

 Nutrition